Krusty Gets Kancelled: Production

 The episode was written by John Swartzwelder and directed by David Silverman.
-The idea of The Krusty the Clown Show being canceled was pitched by writer John Swartzwelder.
+The idea of The Krusty the Clown Show being canceled was pitched by Swartzwelder.
 The rest of the writers decided this would be an opportunity to include a group of celebrity guest stars.
-They had done a similar episode the year before called "Homer at the Bat" (which starred nine Major League Baseball players) and had hoped to emulate its success.
+They had done a similar episode the year before with "Homer at the Bat", which starred nine Major League Baseball players, and hoped to emulate its success.
 At that point, the writers had a list of celebrities who had wanted to do a guest spot on the show and decided to use this episode to burn through some of them.
-However, the episode was described by executive producer Mike Reiss as "a nightmare" because several guests pulled out at the last minute and the script had to be changed several times.
+However, the production was described by executive producer Mike Reiss as "a nightmare" because several guests pulled out at the last minute and the script had to be revised several times.
 One of the goals for the episode was to have an ex-President of the United States.
 They wrote "very respectful but cute" parts for each then-living ex-president (Richard Nixon, Gerald Ford, Jimmy Carter, and Ronald Reagan) at the time, but they all turned them down.
-Only the latter responded, sending a politely worded reply.
+Only Reagan responded, sending a politely worded reply.

 All of the guest stars were recorded over a period of several months.
-One of the writers' goals was to get a musical act to appear, but several performers, including The Rolling Stones and Wynonna Judd, turned the role down (although Rolling Stones members Keith Richards and Mick Jagger did eventually appear in season 14's "How I Spent My Strummer Vacation").
+One of the writers' goals was to get a musical act to appear, but several performers, including the Rolling Stones and Wynonna Judd, turned the role down (although Rolling Stones members Keith Richards and Mick Jagger did eventually appear in season 14's "How I Spent My Strummer Vacation").
 The Red Hot Chili Peppers finally accepted, and were directed by George Meyer, who told them to ad-lib many of their lines.
 The celebrity aspect of the episode was almost canceled because the producers were unable to get an obligation before the record deadline.
 Johnny Carson appears in the episode, and it was one of the few televised appearances he made after he retired from The Tonight Show.
 He recorded his lines the night after the 44th Primetime Emmy Awards.
 The original role pitched for Carson was one where he visited the Simpson family's house and mooched off them.
 Carson felt this role was too degrading, so instead the writers took the opposite route and portrayed him as extremely versatile and multi-talented.
 Bette Midler's condition for guest-starring was that the show promoted her anti-littering campaign.
 Elizabeth Taylor guest-starred as herself and also recorded a part as Maggie in "Lisa's First Word" on the same day.
 Luke Perry was one of the first guest stars to agree to their parts.
-Voice actors Julie Kavner and Harry Shearer both strongly objected to the celebrity cameos in the episode, considering it tasteless, which led to Kavner boycotting it entirely; as a result, this is the only episode of the series to date in which Marge does not have any speaking parts despite her prominence.